Carotid Angioplasty and Stenting

 Your risks may vary based on your overall health, the severity of your condition,

-and other factors.
+and other things.
 You may have an increased risk of complications if you:

 Ask your doctor about which risks apply most to you.

-How do I prepare for carotid angioplasty and stenting?
+How do I get ready for carotid angioplasty and stenting?

 Talk with your healthcare provider how to prepare for your procedure.
 Tell your healthcare

 provider about all the medicines you take.
 This includes over-the-counter medicines